“Moving money forward“ Money Forward

 CommitteeNomination and Compensation Committee、Investment Committee、Sustainability Committee、Compliance and Risk Management Committee

-CxOCEO、CFO、CTO、CISO、CDO(Chief Design Officer)、CIO、CoPA(Chief of Public Affairs)、CLO(Chief Legal Officer)、CCO(Chief Compliance Officer)、CQO(Chief Quality Officer)
+CxOCEO、CFO、CTO、CISO、CDO(Chief Design Officer)、CIO、 CoPA (Chief of Public Affairs)、CLO(Chief Legal Officer)、CCO(Chief Compliance Officer)、CHO(Chief Human Officer)、CQO(Chief Quality Officer)

 Accounting AuditorsDeloitte Touche Tohmatsu LLC

-The Company currently has nine directors.
-Independent external directors are to comprise a majority of the Board of Directors, and accordingly, five among the nine are independent external directors.
+The Company currently has ten directors.
+Independent external directors are to comprise a majority of the Board of Directors, and accordingly, six among the ten are independent external directors.

 Current Operations of the Board of Directors